nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

 - If no variable fits your column, please use the *description* field to provide us with more context to understand this column

 !!! warning "Note: value annotation for diagnosis"
     In the column annotation stage, please select **the standard Neurobagel diagnosis column**.
-When you move on to the value annotation stage, however, you may notice that narcolepsy and other disorders of hypersomnolence are not yet available in the list of disorders.
+When you move on to the value annotation stage, however, you may notice that **narcolepsy and other disorders of hypersomnolence are not yet available in the list of disorders**.
 We are working with the Neurobagel team to have these added.
-For now, please annotate the column as diagnosis but leave the individual levels empty (you may select "healthy control" for controls if those are present).
+For now, please annotate the column as diagnosis but **leave the individual levels empty** (you may select "healthy control" for controls if those are present).
 At the end of the process the tool will warn you that some columns have incomplete value annotations.
-You can safely ignore this message and select "Let me download, I know what I'm doing!".
+You can safely ignore this message and select "**Let me download, I know what I'm doing!**".

 <br>